SonicZak/Hanafi-Prayer-Time-App/README.md

 *   **Python 3.x:** Ensure you have Python installed.
 You can download it from [python.org](https://www.python.org/downloads/).
 *   **Git:** For cloning the repository.
 Download from [git-scm.com](https://git-scm.com/downloads).
 *   **Google Account:** A Google account with Google Calendar enabled to manage events.
 *   **Google Chrome or Brave Browser:** The application uses Selenium to automate a web browser.
 You'll need either Google Chrome or Brave Browser installed.
-If using Brave, its executable path must be configured.
+The appropriate ChromeDriver is automatically managed by `webdriver-manager`.
+If using Brave, its executable path must be configured in `config.json`.

 ### Installation